v8/v8.dev/src/blog/jspi-newapi.md

 ### The old API

-The old API will continue to operate at least until 10/29/2024 (Chrome M128).
-After that we plan on removing the old API.
+The old API will continue to operate at least until October 29, 2024 (Chrome M128).
+After that, we plan on removing the old API.

 Note that Emscripten itself will no longer support the old API as of version 3.1.61.